 Roborock Q series

-The Roborock Q5 Pro+ is the only robot vacuum with mopping.
-It has an old gravity-fed water tank and is not suitable for your needs if you are going to use mopping often.
+The Roborock Q5 Pro+ has an old gravity-fed water tank and is not suitable for your needs if you are going to use mopping often.

 The electronic vs. gravity-controlled water tank: